reflector88/monogame-for-vscode/README.md

+# MonoGame for VS Code

-**MonoGame for VSCode** simplifies the process of using MonoGame in Visual Studio Code by importing some of the features of the Visual Studio 2022 MonoGame extension.
+**MonoGame for VS Code** simplifies the process of using MonoGame in Visual Studio Code by porting some of the features of the Visual Studio 2022 MonoGame extension to VSC.

+- Create new projects from file menu or command palette
-- Automatically installs MonoGame templates
+- Automatically install MonoGame templates
-- Easily create new projects
-- Double-click MGCB files to open the MGCB Editor
+- Tab bar button for opening the MGCB editor

 <!-- \!\[feature X\]\(images/feature-x.png\)